cichockimc/fuel-cost/README.md

 - Code coverage plugin
 - Not ideal csv file loading could be improved
 - Better error handling / error messages
-- Money unit: change from pence to pound
+- secure connection (https)
+- small angularjs frontend would be a nice to have

 ### Examples
 #### sample request